Quick Deposit Guide

 Good metadata is essential for findability and reusability of data.
 Please fill in as many metadata fields as you can in the provided deposit shell (where you uploaded your data).
 Navigate to the Metadata tab, and click ‘Add + Edit Metadata’ to edit the fields.

-If you are unsure about what information to provide in a given field, please contact the ADA for guidance.
+If you are still unsure about what information to provide in a given field, please refer to the Dataverse North Metadata Best Practises Guide for more extensive documentation.

 Step 5 - License and Access conditions